arduino/docs-content/content/learn/01.starting-guide/00.getting-started-arduino/getting-started-arduino.md

 ### Core Specific API

-Every Arduino board requires a "core", or "package", that needs to be installed.
-All packages contains the standard Arduino API, but also a specific API that can only be used with specific boards.
+Every Arduino board requires a "core", or "package", that needs to be installed in order to program it.
+All packages contain the standard Arduino API, but also a specific API that can only be used with specific boards.

-As an example, the [ArduinoCore-mbed]() package

-### Quick Reference

-In this section, you will find a list of some of the most common elements in the Arduino API.
-To discover the fu
+For example, the classic [ArduinoCore-avr](https://github.com/arduino/ArduinoCore-avr) package, automatically includes the [EEPROM](/learn/built-in-libraries/eeprom), and [SoftwareSerial](/learn/built-in-libraries/software-serial) libraries, and can be used freely without any additional installation.
+In this package you will find the classic Arduino UNO, Nano, Mega2560 and more.

+Another example is the [ArduinoCore-mbed]() package, which includes over 40 libraries, designed for specific board features, such as:

+- **PDM** - used for sampling Audio from microphones onboard the Nano BLE Sense and Nano RP2040 Connect boards.
+- **Ethernet** - for using the Ethernet functionalities of the Portenta Vision Shield.
+- **GSM** - to access GSM functionalities on the Portenta Cat.
+M1/NB IoT GNSS Shield.

+These features are documented in the **documentation landing page** of each product.
+A list of all hardware can be found at [docs.arduino.cc](/).

 ## Arduino Software Tools